labgem/PPanGGOLiN/README.rst

 will remove gene families having more than 10 repeated genes in at least one of the organism.
 Empirically, using a r-value of 10 will discard only few gene families (a dozen) .

-Directed or Undirected graph (-ud option)
+Undirected or Directed graph (-di option)
 ------------------------------------------------------

 The pangenome graph can be directed or undirected.
 Directed graph provided more information but as genome can have multiple inversion around the origin of replication, it is sometime simpler to merge the directed edge into a undirected one.